cloudmesh-community/book/chapters/prg/python/python.md

 Let us break this down a bit.

-1. We are importing the print_function and division modules from python 3 like we did earlier in this tutorial.
+1. We are importing the print_function and division modules from python 3 like we did earlier in this section.
 It's a good idea to always include these in your programs.
 2. We've defined a boolean expression that tells us if the sides that were input define a valid triangle.
 The result of the expression is